Ketogenic Diet Therapy for Epilepsy

 Treatment for Your Child

-After parents submit the child’s medical information, our team reviews it carefully to determine if a ketogenic diet is an appropriate treatment, and which version may work best for each child.
+After parents send the child’s medical information, our team reviews it carefully to determine if a ketogenic diet is an appropriate treatment, and which version may work best for each child.
 We usually see the child for a one-hour office visit before admission to the ketogenic diet program.

 We admit approximately four children ranging from infants to adolescents each month to participate in the therapeutic ketogenic diet program.
 New patients take part in a 3-day orientation (Monday through Wednesday) that starts the child on the diet and provides education for the family.
 After that, we follow up with the patients in our clinic every one to three months.